amchercashin/GettinfAndCleaningDataCourseProject/README.md

   * "./UCI HAR Dataset/features.txt" - variable names (wich will aggregate later)

 ## Achieving the goal
 All the work is done by R script: "run_analysis.R".
-See comments at the code for details.
+See comments in the code for details.

 In general it
  1. combines train and test data part into one
  2. drops all but mean and std values
  3. adds variable names from features.txt
  4. adds subjects ids
- 5. substitute activity ids with readable labels
+ 5. substitute activity ids with readable labels from activity_labels.txt
  6. melts data into narrow data form and casts back to wide form with mean() aggregation by activities and subjects.
  7. writes the result to tidyData.txt with write.table() and default sep=" ".

-While exctarting mean and standart deviation values, is tooks only variables with "mean()" and "std()" strings in names, dropping others.
+While extracting mean and standart deviation values, is tooks only variables with "mean()" and "std()" strings in the names, dropping others.
 Also dropping additional variables with "Mean" in the name (like "gravityMean") because this variables do not contain means of the measurments.

 Information about variables could be found in the CodeBook.md